 For us, I mean.
 For us as individuals in our own lives.
 The longer we live, the probability that we make some catastrophically bad choice for ourselves will eventually reach 100%.

 It’s part of existence.
 We fuck it all up.
 Hopefully it doesn’t kill us.
 When I was 13 I jumped into the street on my BMX bike and got smashed by a car.
 Because, y’know, I was thirteen and a dumbass.
 I had to have my leg rebuilt but otherwise I was still alive.
-In some realities, maybe I or someone like me would have been brokenlegkilled.
+In some realities, maybe I or someone like me would have been killed.
 It seemed like an easy decision: there’s no one in the road, I want to bomb this gap.
 Oh wait, a car came while I wasn’t looking.
 Smash.
 Lying bloody in the middle of road, unsure of who I was, so deep in shock.

 We can all look back at our lives and point to events that caused our world to fracture and collapse around us.
 A ruined relationship and the profound emptiness that follows.
 A terrible life decision that destroys a career.
 There’s many, many creative ways to fuck up your own life.